 Ok, so they pretty much invented the analog guitar amplifier.
 They perfected it and pretty much any guitarist would agree that few are better.
 So, why the heck would anyone use a Fender digital modeling amplifier? ...'cause it's a great amp, that's why.

 They certainly start off on the right foot with two 12AX7 groove tubes.
 In fact, I think they did it just to shut me up.
 Probably not, but I like to think so.
 You really have to find humor in the fact that when you switch between pre-sets, the knobs actually turn so that they physically match the saved settings.
-This is a bit much, and it introduces more moving parts than need be, but then again, why not… nobody ha anything repaired anymore, you just throw it out.
+This is a bit much, and it introduces more moving parts than needed.
+But then again, why not… nobody ha anything repaired anymore.
+You just throw it out.
 So, what the heck, ok, moving knobs.